tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 Additionally, there may be a delay communicating the proposal message from the proposer to the other validators.

 Therefore, validators waiting for a proposal must wait until after the previous block's `Header.Time` before timing out.
-To account for possible inaccuracy in its own clock, inaccuracy in the proposer’s clock, and message delay, validators waiting for a proposal will wait until `Header.Time + 2*ACCURACY + MSGDELAY`.
+To account for possible inaccuracy in its own clock, inaccuracy in the proposer’s clock, and message delay, validators waiting for a proposal will wait until the previous block's `Header.Time + 2*ACCURACY + MSGDELAY`.
  The spec defines this as `waitingTime`.

 The [propose step’s timeout is set in enterPropose](https://github.com/tendermint/tendermint/blob/822893615564cb20b002dd5cf3b42b8d364cb7d9/internal/consensus/state.go#L1108) in `state.go`.
 `enterPropose` will be changed to calculate waiting time using the new consensus parameters.
 The timeout in `enterPropose` will then be set as the maximum of `waitingTime` and the [configured proposal step timeout](https://github.com/tendermint/tendermint/blob/dc7c212c41a360bfe6eb38a6dd8c709bbc39aae7/config/config.go#L1013).

-### Changes to validation rules
+### Changes to proposal validation rules

-The rules for validating that a proposed block is valid will need modification to implement proposer-based timestamps.
+The rules for validating a proposed block will be modification to implement proposer-based timestamps.
-We will change the validation logic to ensure that a proposed block is `timely`.
+We will change the validation logic to ensure that a proposal is `timely`.

 Per the proposer-based timestamps spec, `timely` only needs to be checked if a block has not received a +2/3 majority of `Prevotes` in a round.
 If a block previously received a +2/3 majority of prevotes in a previous round, then +2/3 of the voting power considered the block's timestamp near enough to their own currently known Unix time in that round.

-This is enough to satisfy the conditions for a `timely` block.
-Because the block timestamp must only be considered `timely` in the round in which the block was first receives +2/3 prevotes, there are now two different conditions for validating the block timestamp depending on if received these votes or not.
+The validation logic will be updated to check `timely` for blocks that did not previously receive +2/3 prevotes in a round.
-The condition of a block receiving +2/3 prevotes in a round is frequently referred to as a 'polka' and we will use this term for simplicity.
+Receiving +2/3 prevotes in a round is frequently referred to as a 'polka' and we will use this term for simplicity.
-We discuss these differences below.

 #### Current timestamp validation logic